Kaelus/Rocky/README.md

 Rocky is a distributed replicated block device for tamper and failure resistant EdgeVDI.
 Rocky uses a replication broker to synchronize disk images across cloudlets, which is the edge datacenter sitting between endpoints and the cloud.
 Rocky replicates changes made to the disk images as a consistent immutable mutation history consisting of a totally-ordered write sequence.
 Therefore, it allows data recovery against tampering attacks such as ransomware or the wiper malware attacks or permanent failures such as fire, earthquake or disk worn out.

+# Build Environment

+We tested with the following versions of software:

+1. Ubuntu 16.04

+2. Java 8

+3. Gradle 2.10

+4. foundationdb-client_6.3.15-1_amd64, foundationdb-server_6.3.15-1_amd64

+5. Apache Maven 3.3.9

 # How to build

 `gradle clean fatJar`

 # Prerequisites
-0. OS: the followings are tested on Ubuntu 16.04

 1. FoundationDB needs to be installed.
    - Follow the instruction at https://apple.github.io/foundationdb/getting-started-linux.html